 The impact of the COVID-19 pandemic has resulted in and will likely continue to result in significant disruptions to the global economy, as well as businesses and capital markets around the world.
 In an effort to halt the outbreak of COVID-19, a number of countries, including the United States and many countries in Europe, have placed significant restrictions on travel, and many businesses have announced extended closures.
-Although many of these countries or the locales within these countries have begun to allow reopening of certain businesses, particularly due to the distribution of vaccinations, it is unclear how long any total or partial shutdowns could last, and whether additional shutdowns will be necessary to halt potential future outbreaks in the future.
+Although many of these countries or the locales within these countries have begun to allow reopening of certain businesses, particularly due to the distribution of vaccinations, it is unclear how long any total or partial shutdowns could last, and whether additional shutdowns will be necessary to halt potential future outbreaks especially as new variants such as the Delta variant are emerging, and they might impact the vaccine efficiency.

-The COVID-19 pandemic has affected our ability to engage with our SCI Products, ReStore and Distributed Products existing customers, conduct trials of new product candidates, deliver ordered units or repair existing systems, and provide training of our products to new patients who have largely remained at home due to local movement restrictions and to rehabilitation centers, which have temporarily shifted priorities and responses to pandemic-related medical equipment.
-As a result, our revenues for fiscal year 2020 were adversely impacted from limited market access and experiencing reduced payor attention.
-We believe that these adverse impacts may continue as long as the pandemic status remains in our key markets [in the United States and Germany, especially as our ability to conduct trials of new patients with our SCI Products is limited and as capital budgets for rehabilitation devices such as the ReStore remain reduced or on-hold in most of the clinics.
-Additionally, some clinics are enforcing in-clinic restrictions that effect our ability to demonstrate our devices to patients.
+The COVID-19 pandemic has affected our ability to engage with our SCI Products, ReStore and Distributed Products existing customers, conduct trials of new product candidates, deliver ordered units or repair existing systems and provide training of our products to new patients who have largely remained at home due to local movement restrictions and to rehabilitation centers, which have temporarily shifted priorities and responses to pandemicrelated medical equipment.
+As a result, our sales and results of operations were adversely impacted.
+We believe that these adverse impacts may continue as long as the pandemic status remains in our key markets in the United States and Germany, especially as long as our ability to conduct trials of new patients is limited or if our existing customers can't train with our SCI Products and as long as capital budgets for rehabilitation devices such as the ReStore remain reduced or on-hold.
+Additionally, some clinics, such as VA clinics, are enforcing in-clinic restrictions that effect our ability to demonstrate our devices to patients or start training for qualified potential customers.
 We continue to monitor our sales pipeline on a day-to-day basis in order to assess the quarterly effect of these limitations as some have short term effects and some affects our future pipeline development.
-Limitations on travel and business closures recommended by federal, state, and local governments, if they will continue to occur as we have seen during the pandemic, could, among other things, impact our ability to enroll patients in clinical trials, recruit clinical site investigators and obtain timely approvals from local regulatory authorities.
-While our sole manufacturer, Sanmina Corporation, has not shut down its facilities during the COVID-19 pandemic, our manufacturing may also be impacted due to supply chain delays or adverse impacts on our production capacity as a result of government directives or health protocols.
+Limitations on travel and business closures recommended by federal, state, and local governments, if they will be reinforced as we have seen during the pandemic, could, among other things listed above, impact our ability to enroll patients in clinical trials, recruit clinical site investigators and obtain timely approvals from local regulatory authorities.
+While our sole manufacturer, Sanmina Corporation, has not shut down its facilities during the COVID-19 pandemic, our manufacturing may also be impacted due to supply chain delays, component shortages or adverse impacts on our production capacity as a result of government directives or health protocols.
 Moreover, the current limitations on our sales activities has made it difficult to effectively forecast our future requirements for systems.
 For more information, see "Part II, Item 1A.
 Risk Factors-The COVID-19 pandemic has adversely affected and may continue to materially and adversely impact our business, our operations and our financial results" and "Part II, Item 1A.
 Risk Factors-We depend on a single third party to manufacture our products, and we rely on a limited number of third-party suppliers for certain components of our products."